-- Regulatory Approval an application has been filed but approval has not yet been granted. - Corporate Commitment the Dover West Sands project is not expected to be sanctioned by the Board until market conditions improve and project funding is secured. - Delineation development level delineation has only been achieved in the area of the reservoir that would be produced by Dover West Sands Project 1.
-Further delineation is required in the remaining area before a final investment decision can be made.
+- Regulatory Approval regulatory filing required to progress the project. - Corporate Commitment the Dover West Sands project is not expected to be sanctioned by the Board until market conditions improve and project funding is secured. - Delineation development level delineation has only been achieved in the area of the reservoir that would be produced by Dover West Sands Project 1.
+Further delineation is required in the remaining area before a final investment decision can be made. - Economic Factors the volumes are currently sub-economic using the current Price Forecast.

-In accordance with the COGE Handbook, the risked Best Estimate Dover West Sands Contingent Resource volumes have been classified as Development On Hold by McDaniel.
-These Contingent Resources are considered by McDaniel to be classified as Development On Hold because regulatory approval has not yet been granted and also due to current industry economic conditions.
-The Company does not expect to produce these resources prior to 2031.
+In accordance with the COGE Handbook, the risked Best Estimate Dover West Sands Contingent Resource volumes have been classified as Development Not Viable by McDaniel.
+These Contingent Resources are considered by McDaniel to be classified as Development Not Viable because the project is sub-economic using the Price Forecast, regulatory approval has not yet been granted and also due to current industry economic conditions.
+The Company does not expect to produce these resources prior to 2032.
 There is, however, 3D seismic and development level delineation across the Dover West Sands area, a development plan is in place and FEED has been completed for the Dover West Sands Project 1.
 The level of economic analysis is sufficient to assess development options and overall project viability, but is insufficient for a final investment decision.
-The chance of development of these Contingent Resources is estimated to be 60%.
+The chance of development of these Contingent Resources is estimated to be 20%.